Every dose of Mounjaro is superior to Ozempic® (semaglutide) 1 mg in reducing A1C1* | mounjaro-vs-ozempic-1-mg-A1C-data

 Select Important Safety Information

-Hypoglycemia with Concomitant Use of Insulin Secretagogues or Insulin: Concomitant use with an insulin secretagogue (e.g., sulfonylurea) or insulin may increase the risk of hypoglycemia, including severe hypoglycemia.
-The risk of hypoglycemia may be lowered by reducing the dose of sulfonylurea (or other concomitantly administered insulin secretagogue) or insulin.
+Concomitant use with an insulin secretagogue (e.g., sulfonylurea) or insulin may increase the risk of hypoglycemia, including severe hypoglycemia.
+The risk of hypoglycemia may be lowered by reducing the dose of sulfonylurea (or other oncomitantly administered insulin secretagogue) or insulin.
 Inform patients using these concomitant medications of the risk of hypoglycemia and educate them on the signs and symptoms of hypoglycemia.

-Mounjaro delivered superior A1C reductions when studied across a range of background therapies and comparators1*
+Mounjaro delivered superior A1C reductions when studied across a range of background therapies and comparators1* | cross-trial-data

 Data represent least-squares mean from ANCOVA adjusted for baseline value and other stratification factors.1